Home » Blog » Microsoft Teams » Complete Microsoft Teams Migration Project Plan & Checklist for Safe Data Transfer

 Now it’s time to test the technical deployment and network architecture.
 For that, you have to conduct a user pilot so that you can evaluate Microsoft Teams as a suitable solution that meets your organizational needs.

-4. Gather feedback survey data to do an analysis of network stats and support tickets
+• Gather feedback survey data to analyze network stats and support tickets

-6. To ensure data is secured, identify the requirement of security, governance, and rights management
+• To ensure data is secured, identify the requirements of security, governance, and rights management

 Phase#4 Deployment and Adoption Stage of The Teams Migration Project Plan